fbpx

 The size and layout of a semi-detached house are also important factors to consider, as they can affect the overall living experience for both you and your family.

 As for the overall layout, it can have a significant impact on the functionality and flow of your living space.
-For example, an open-concept layout creates a sense of spaciousness and connectivity between different parts of your home, while a more compartmentalized layout offers more privacy and personal space.
+For example, an open-concept layout creates a sense of spaciousness and connectivity between different parts of your home, while a more compartmentalised layout offers more privacy and personal space.

 Furthermore, the layout should also take into account factors such as natural light and ventilation, as these can affect your overall living experience as well.
 For example, having windows and doors placed strategically will allow natural light and fresh air to circulate throughout your home, improving indoor air quality and reducing the need for artificial lighting.